FlyingPress Review: I Ditched WP Rocket After 10 Years for This!

 I used WP Rocket for 10 years before switching to FlyingPress.
 Both are premium caching plugins.
 Both work well.
 But FlyingPress wins on performance, and the data backs it up.

 WP Rocket is easier for beginners.
 Its interface is more polished and it has a larger community with more tutorials.
-But FlyingPress delivers better default performance, bundles more features natively (CDN, image optimization, bloat removal), and costs less.
+But FlyingPress delivers better default performance and bundles more features natively (CDN, image optimization, bloat removal) at the same $59 entry price, while its multi-site tiers undercut WP Rocket’s ($109 vs $119 for 3 sites, $279 vs $299 for unlimited).

 If you are happy with WP Rocket and your Core Web Vitals are passing, there is no urgent reason to switch.
 But if you are starting fresh or chasing the best possible performance scores, FlyingPress is the better choice in 2026.